yu-nathan/freeCodeCamp-Projects/README.md

 # freeCodeCamp-Projects
 Learning projects from freeCodeCamp for web development.

-- Responsive web design: certificate for vanilla HTML and CSS usage
+- Responsive Web Design: certificate for vanilla HTML and CSS skills
+- JavaScript Algorithms and Data Structures: certificate for JavaScript skills